rickypinci/performance-models-cdp/Backends_for_Frontends/README.md

 5. Open <tt>analysis.ipynb</tt>.
 6. Execute all cells in that file.

 Note that all input parameters (except <tt>OUTFILE</tt> and <tt>NUM\_SIM\_THREADS</tt>) are defined as lists to facilitate the execution of multiple simulation.
 If lists are not used, the tool will stop working.
-Use a list with *length = 1* to consider a single value for a parameter; otherwhise, use a list with *length = N* to study your system with *N* different values for the considered parameter.
+Use a list with *length = 1* to consider a single value for a parameter; otherwise, use a list with *length = N* to study your system with *N* different values for the considered parameter.

 The tool *combines* all provided input parameters and executes as many simulations as the total number of combinations of input parameters.